Lesbian: 1500s-1600s

-Hermaphroditism appeared in medical literature enough to be considered common knowledge, although cases were rare.
-Homoerotic elements in literature were pervasive, specifically the masquerade of one gender for another to fool an unsuspecting woman into being seduced.
-Such plot devices were used in Shakespeare's Twelfth Night (1601), The Faerie Queene by Edmund Spenser in 1590, and James Shirley's The Bird in a Cage (1633).
-Cases during the Renaissance of women taking on male personae and going undetected for years or decades have been recorded, though whether these cases would be described as transvestism by homosexual women, or in contemporary sociology characterised as transgender, is debated and depends on the individual details of each case.
+Homoerotic elements in early literature were pervasive, specifically the masquerade of one gender for another to seduce an unsuspecting woman.
+Such plot devices were used in Twelfth Night (1601), The Faerie Queene (1590), and The Bird in a Cage (1633).
+During the Renaissance, some women put on male personae and went undetected for years or decades.
+These women have been described as transvestite lesbians.
+Some historians view cases of cross-dressing women to be manifestations of women seizing social power, or their way of making sense out of their desire for women.